-Breadon, principal owner of the Cardinals from 1920 through 1947, has the credentials to be enshrined with other big-league executives.
+Sam Breadon, principal owner of the Cardinals from 1920 through 1947, has the credentials to be elected to the National Baseball Hall of Fame.

-Along with former Cardinals shortstop Marty Marion, Breadon is one of 10 candidates on the Pre-Integration Era ballot being considered for election to the Hall of Fame in Cooperstown, N.Y.
+Breadon and longtime Cardinals shortstop Marty Marion twice have been among 10 candidates on the Pre-Integration Era ballot being considered for election to the Hall of Fame in Cooperstown, N.Y.
 The ballot is for players, managers, umpires and executives whose most significant achievements came before 1946.

-To be elected, a candidate must receive votes from at least 12 of the 16 voters, one of whom is Cardinals owner Bill DeWitt.
-Results of the voting will be announced Dec.
-3, 2012.
+To be elected, a candidate must receive votes from at least 12 of the 16 voters.

 Born July 26, 1876, in New York City, Breadon, nearly penniless, went to St. Louis in 1902 to join a friend in the garage business.
 Backed by customers impressed by his work and demeanor, Breadon started his own automobile and garage business in 1903 and soon became successful.
 He also became a fan of the local National League baseball club, the Cardinals.